UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Times have changed.
 Ringling Bros. and Barnum & Bailey Circus announced its return to the circus ring using only willing human participants.
 The Western Montana Shrine Circus ended wild-animal acts, Shrine circuses in Canada haven’t used wild animals in years, and the Bahia, Jerusalem, and Melha shrines have discontinued their annual animal circuses.

-Please use the form below to urge these shrines to stop using animals in their circuses.
+Then, use the form below to urge other shrines to stop using animals in their circuses.